adams-charleen/nyt_deep_learning/README.md

 I conducted a computational analysis of how *NYT* headlines portray the Israeli–Palestinian war, examining 563 articles published between October 1, 2023, and March 7, 2025.
 Using a *NYT* Developer Account and the Article Search API, I scraped metadata from 915 articles containing conflict-related keywords (“Israel,” “Israeli,” “Palestine,” and “Palestinian”) and stored the results in a structured SQLite database for large-scale analysis.

 Applying natural language processing and deep learning, I embedded headlines using BERT (Bidirectional Encoder Representations from Transformers) and grouped them into five thematic clusters via K-means clustering.
 I also assessed sentiment using two distinct approaches: a BERT-based model and VADER (Valence Aware Dictionary and sEntiment Reasoner), a lexicon- and rule-based tool designed for short texts.
-Results reveal a significant imbalance in coverage: Palestinian-related terms appeared in 67% of headlines, compared to 47% for Israeli terms (Z = –6.501, *p* < 0.0001).
+Results reveal a significant imbalance in coverage: Palestinian-related terms appeared in 375 headlines, compared to 267 for Israeli-related terms—a 40.5% higher frequency, meaning Palestinian terms were mentioned 1.4 times for every Israeli mention: (Two-Proportion Z-Test: Z = –6.501, *P* < 0.0001).
 Sentiment scores also skewed more negative for Israeli mentions (mean = –0.239) than for Palestinian ones (mean = –0.208), as visualized in the VADER sentiment distribution plot.

 Each cluster revealed unique narrative tones, with conflict-driven headlines carrying the most negativity and peace-related ones appearing more neutral.

 ## Impact Statement